Sports in Philadelphia: Football

 The city's first professional football team was the Frankford Yellow Jackets.
 Originally a community athletic-association team in the Frankford neighborhood of Northeast Philadelphia dating back to 1899, the club became one of the early NFL clubs in 1924.
 The Yellow Jackets won the NFL championship in 1926.
 Its home field was Frankford Stadium (also called Yellow Jacket Field).
 Financial troubles brought on by the Great Depression and a fire at Frankford Stadium led to the club disbanding after the 1931 season.
 Pro Football Hall of Famers Guy Chamberlin and William R. Lyman both played for the Yellow Jackets.

-Metropolitan Philadelphia area has had four other football teams that played in the NFL or in leagues that attempted to compete with the NFL.
-The Pottsville Maroons, a member of the National Football League, played in nearby Pottsville during the 1920s.
-In 1925, the Maroons were briefly suspended from the NFL for playing an unauthorized exhibition game at Philadelphia's Shibe Park.
-The team moved to Boston in 1929, but folded at the end of the season.
+Metropolitan Philadelphia area has had three other football teams that played in the NFL or in leagues that attempted to compete with the NFL.
 The Philadelphia Quakers played one season in Philadelphia as part of the American Football League, a fledgling league intent on challenging the NFL as the premier football league in the country.
 The team took its name from the Union Quakers of Philadelphia, a local club which had been denied entry into the American Professional Football Association (as the NFL was known before 1922).
 The AFL Quakers won the league championship in 1926, giving Philadelphia two football championships in one year, as the Frankford Yellow Jackets won the 1926 NFL title.
 However, both the AFL and the Quakers folded after just one season of existence.
 The Philadelphia Bell was a franchise of the World Football League, which operated from 1974 to 1975 and attempted to challenge the NFL's dominance.
 The league was founded by Gary Davidson, who had also led the founding of World Hockey Association and the American Basketball Association, but the WFL folded after only two years and no teams were absorbed into the NFL.
-The Bell played its home games in JFK Stadium, and they employed the first African-American head coach in modern professional football history (retired Hall of Fame safety Willie Wood).
+The Bell played its home games in John F. Kennedy Stadium in South Philadelphia, and they employed the first African-American head coach in modern professional football history (retired Hall of Fame safety Willie Wood).